 5 -> host gives the returned observation to the model

 6 -> model writes the answerThe model may request an action.
-It never acquires a database connection or refund credential merely because MCP is present.
+It never acquires a database connection or promotion credential merely because MCP is present.

 Represent each client lane separately in code.
-If the policy server fails initialization, the orders lane should remain usable:
+If the policy server fails initialization, the deployments lane should remain usable:

 1clients = {